Akureyri – the unofficial capital of Iceland

 What can you love Akureyri for?

 I love Akureyri for its lack of rush, peace, quiet, cleanliness and beautiful views.
-Akureyri is low-rise buildings, wooden villas covered with coloured sheet metal, atmospheric cafes and restaurants.
+Akureyri is a low-rise building, with wooden villas covered with coloured sheet metal, atmospheric cafes and restaurants.
 This city is very picturesque and charming.